CassandreWoj/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ![](assets/img/taksk3_7-new_nav.png)

 ## Tâche 4 - Le mode dégradé avec Round Robin

+**4.1 Make sure a delay of 0 milliseconds is set on `s1`.
+Do a run to have a baseline to compare with in the next experiments.**

+**4.2 Set a delay of 250 milliseconds on `s1`.
+Relaunch a run with the JMeter script and explain what is happening.**

+**4.3 Set a delay of 2500 milliseconds on `s1`.
+Same than previous step.**

+**4.4 In the two previous steps, are there any errors?
+Why?**

+**4.5 Update the HAProxy configuration to add a weight to your nodes.
+For that, add `weight [1-256]` where the value of weight is between the two values (inclusive).
+Set `s1` to 2 and `s2` to 1.
+Redo a run with a 250ms delay.**

+**4.6 Now, what happens when the cookies are cleared between  each request and the delay is set to 250ms?
+We expect just one or two  sentence to summarize your observations of the behavior with/without  cookies.**

 ## Tâche 5 - Les stratégies de load balancing

+**5.1 Briefly explain the strategies you have chosen and why you have chosen them.**

+**5.2 Provide evidence that you have played with the two strategies (configuration done, screenshots, ...)**

+**5.3 Compare the two strategies and conclude which is the best for this lab (not necessary the best at all).**

 ## Conclusion